If you have ever asked yourself ‘should I have a mobile website’ then all I can say is have you used any public transport recently?

 The advent of Accelerated Mobile Pages was not envisaged when I wrote the first version of this article back in 2012.
 Back then it was all about getting the word out about responsive design and encouraging the B2B market especially to start to take this stuff seriously.

-I did not envisage then that so many businesses would still be dragging their feet over upgrading their website in 2017 and failing to present themselves well where their customers are – ie on every type of device including mobile.
+I did not envisage then that so many businesses would still be dragging their feet over upgrading their website in 2017 and failing to present themselves effectively where their customers are – ie on every type of device including mobile.

 We are in the future now – technology is everywhere, users are becoming more and more savvy and the landscape changes monthly – its time to respond and do it now.